 4. Spend Less to Get Your Product Completed Sooner

-When most medical device companies select outside partners, they look for the lowest price tag.
-What this fails to account for is the total cost of ownership, or how much it costs to get your product to market from start to finish.
+When medical device companies select outside partners, they look for the lowest price tag.
+This fails to account for the total cost of ownership or how much it costs to get your product to market from start to finish.